Super Yacht Crew Salary Guide – 2021

 Meals are prepared by the Chef onboard, and you very rarely need to buy any groceries or toiletries.

-Another huge benefit that contributes to the amazing Superyacht salary is the potential for your earnings (typically paid in Euros) to be tax free!
+Another huge benefit that contributes to the amazing Superyacht salary is the potential for your earnings (typically paid in Euros) can be tax-free!

 How much do you make working on a yacht?